My son is 2 years old as I write this. And he just transitioned from sleeping in the crib to sleeping on a bed.

 Want to get the same Low Platform Queen Bed for your toddler?
 Here’s the link:

 Are you a new mom?
 Not sure where to start with your health insurance for yourself and your family?
 The Google rabbit hole is dangerous.
 Let a professional handle all the research.
-Book a FREE 15-minute health insurance consultation with me today.
+Book a 15-minute health insurance consultation with me today.